20 Free & Fantastic Things to Do in the Greater Boston Area

-An hour south of Boston, you will come across Southeast Massachusetts largest recreation area.
+An hour south of Boston, you will come across the largest recreation area in Southeast Massachusetts.
 At 13,000+ acres, you will never run out of things to do.
-Year round seasonal fun awaits you a this expansive forest which lies in both Carver and Plymouth.
+Year-round seasonal fun awaits you at this expansive forest which lies in both Carver and Plymouth.
 It’s an absolutely gorgeous place to hike with never ending views of beautiful pristine pine forests.
-Many hikes take you past picturesque ponds and reservoirs.
+A variety of hikes take you past picturesque ponds and reservoirs.
 Get out your walking shoes or bike and enjoy a natural escape from the city.
 The drive is more than worth it for the relaxing experience.

 Tip: Sign up for a guided hike.
-The First Sunday of every month, The Friends of Myles Standish offers free walking tours.
+The First Sunday of every month, The Friends of Myles Standish offer free walking tours.

 15. Harvard University Tour